homothetyhk/RandomizerCore/docs/articles/logic_model.md

 * When a transition location becomes accessible in logic, the corresponding item is granted automatically (similar to a waypoint).
 In other words, once you "can reach" that transition, you also "have" it available for use in logic strings.

+## Constructing a LogicManager

+To be able to initialize logic in code, there are 2 simple high-level steps:

+* Add terms, waypoints, macros, items, locations, and transitions to a @RandomizerCore.Logic.LogicManagerBuilder
+* Use the LogicManagerBuilder to initialize a @RandomizerCore.Logic.LogicManager

+A LogicManagerBuilder is used to construct the logic model from your data.
+The various methods on the class allow you to add all logic objects individually, but it is more common to use
+@"RandomizerCore.Logic.LogicManagerBuilder.DeserializeFile(RandomizerCore.Logic.LogicFileType,RandomizerCore.Logic.ILogicFormat,System.IO.Stream)"
+to load logic in bulk from files.
+Currently the only publicly available @RandomizerCore.Logic.ILogicFormat implementation is defined in [RandomizerCore.Json](https://www.nuget.org/packages/RandomizerCore.Json), which allows specifying the logic in a JSON format.
+However, custom logic formats can also be defined if desired.

+Once constructed, a LogicManager contains all the compiled logic and item definitions, which are used during randomization.
+You can also use the LogicManager to statically analyze the logic of locations or the effects of items, which has various practical applications outside of the randomization process.